alexislefebvre/doc.clever-cloud.com/administrate/database-migration.md

 Under any database add-on menu, go to the **Migrate/Upgrade** section.

 You will see the disclaimer of the database migration assistant.
-It informs you that *your databse will be read-only during the migration process* and that the *hostname and database name will be automatically changed*.
+It informs you that *your database will be read-only during the migration process* and that the *hostname and database name will be automatically changed*.

 Regading this, we strongly recommend that you make sure every linked application uses the database add-on environment variables so those values will be automatically updated in your application.